AdamZieman/AdamZieman/README.md

   <tr>
     <td>Interactive Drawing</td>
     <td>
-      User input the location and size of a square object in a graphic<br>
+      User input the location and size of a square object<br>
-      window, and how many stripes to fill the square.<br>The square is<br>
+      in a graphic window, and how many stripes to fill<br>
+      the square.<br>The square is filled with the<br>
-      filled with the horizontal strips of random colors.
+      horizontal strips of random colors.
     </td>
     <td>
       <ul>